New hiking trail to promote tourism and outdoor life in Armenia

 Of: Sara Lannebo

-Attempten to improving the strained relationship between Turkey and Armenia has under the last few months have had new air under their wings.
+Attempten to improving the strained relationship between Turkey and Armenia has of the last few months have had new air under their wings.
 The border between the countries, that has been closed since the 90s, was opened in February for Armenia to deliver aid to the earthquake affected areas of Turkey.
 But the deep wounds left by the 1915 Armenian Genocide and Turkey's close relationship with Azerbaijan remain one obstacles to reconciliation.

-April 5, 2023, FUF-correspondents, Report
+April 5, 2023, FUF-correspondents, Reportage

 After a ten-year drought - Chile's new president faces several challenges